-Animated Video (SF 50325)
+Animated Video Individual (SF 50325 A) or Group (SF 50325 B)

 Video in this class should represent creative animation of original artwork created by the exhibitor and may include stop motion techniques.
 Media might include images created with graphics software or hand-drawn images.